arya002/TradeMaster-application/README.md

 pip3 install -r requirements.txt
 ```

-Make the database migrations in the same directory (this created and registers database tables with the server)
+Make the database migrations in the same directory (this creates and registers database tables with the server)
 ```sh
 python3 manage.py makemigrations
 python3 manage.py migrate